 NCAA Wrestling Nationals, Session Two.
 Wells Fargo Arena - Des Moines, Iowa.
 March 21, 2013.

 Beginning his career as Missouri's seventh Head Wrestling Coach, Brian Smith sat down with his team and made a list of goals that he hoped to help the 1998 squad and future Tiger teams accomplish.
-Over the past 12 years, Smith and the 153 men that have come through the varsity program have slowly but surely checked items off the list.
+Over the past 15 years, Smith and the many men that have come through the varsity program have slowly but surely checked items off the list.
 Individual Big 12 Conference Champions, improved grade-point averages, record-setting attendances, a No. 1 national ranking and Missouri's first-ever NCAA National Champion in wrestling were all on Smith's "to-do" list.
-His unique TigerStyle training program has molded today's team into a national powerhouse that looks to contend for the program's first NCAA title.
+His unique TigerStyle training program has molded today's team into a national powerhouse that looks to contend for the program's first NCAA title in the recent future.

 In 2012, the program reached several feats that had never been touched in the 66 years of Missouri wrestling.
 First, the team won the program's first conference championship ever, placing first at the 2012 Big 12 Championships with 77.0 points in front of their hometown fans at the Hearnes Center.
 They sent eight of their 10 wrestlers to the championship bout and crowned four individual champions while qualifying nine grapplers for the NCAA Championship.
 For their success at the Big 12 Championship, Smith was named Big 12 Coach of the Year for the first time in his career.